DarrelASandbox/data-structures-and-algorithms/colt-steele/README.md

 - A data structure that contains a head, tail and length property.
 - Linked Lists consist of nodes, and each node has a value and a pointer to another node or null
 - For removal, it will be the best at the start as compared to the end.
 - Singly linked list is strong in insertion and removal.
-Arrays are good for random acccess.
+Arrays are good for random access.

 ![reverse-singly-linked-list](0-slides/reverse-singly-linked-list.png)